zwave-js/node-zwave-js/docs/api/controller.md

 By default, the node will be included securely (with encryption) if a network key is configured and the node supports encryption.
 You can force a non-secure inclusion by setting the optional parameter `includeNonSecure` to `true`.

+> [!NOTE]
-**Note:** For some devices, a special inclusion sequence needs to be performed in order to include it securely.
+> For some devices, a special inclusion sequence needs to be performed in order to include it securely.
 Please refer to the device manual for further information.

 ### `stopInclusion`